 “What is seen” relates to our experience in time.
 Many issues present themselves to our eyes in time.
 These things tend to hide something of far greater worth found in eternity.

 but at the things which are not seen.

 Instead, their perspective was on something beyond where they were at any given moment.
 The focus should be on the eternal, not the temporal experience we currently endure.
 To look at time without eternity is to view life as purposeless.

 The “for” explains the contrasts between the temporal and eternal.

 the things which are seen are temporary,

 The experiences of time are momentary.
-Suffering will only occur for a while.
-They will pass away.
+Suffering will occur only for a while and then will pass away.

 but the things which are not seen are eternal.